LR20 Book Walk along Marion Tallgrass Trail - get your 20 minutes of reading and enjoy nature

 Though the stanchions are permanent, the book can be changed.
 Look for the book to be changed out 2 to 3 times a year to continue to bring families back to enjoy the trail and a new story multiple times over a year.
 The first book along the trail was titled The Hike, by Alison Farrell.

-If you have questions, please contact Diane Watson, Let's Read 20 coordinator.
+If you have questions, please contact Whittney Mahle, Let's Read 20 coordinator.

 Originally dedicated in 2022

-A permanent Book Walk was dedicated September 19, 2022 at Marion Tallgrass Trail.
+A permanent Book Walk was dedicated on September 19, 2022, at Marion Tallgrass Trail.
 This LR20 Book Walk came to fruition through a grant from Marion Community Foundation, awarded in the 2021-2022 grant cycle.

 The LR20 Book Walk combines creating healthy bodies as well as healthy minds for families wishing to initiate their 20 minutes of reading in a fun and very engaging way.